 I think one of the hardest things with dementia with Lewy bodies is the number of very challenging symptoms that appear from very early in the progression of the illness, so the loss of independence occurs early.
 I also believe that carer’s need to understand the disease to be able to provide adequate care.
-It is for this reason that I am now passionate about raising awareness about dementia with Lewy bodies, why I started this website and why I wrote a book charting our journey in more detail.
+It is for this reason that I am now passionate about raising awareness about dementia with Lewy bodies, why I started this website and why I wrote a book charting our journey in more detail, see side bar.

 Does Lewy Body Dementia Have Stages & How Does It Progress? – verywell website.